frustra/strayphotons/docs/generated/General_Components.md

 <div class="component_definition">

 ## `transform` Component

+Transforms are performed in the following order:
+`scale -> rotate -> translate ( -> parent transform)`

+Multiple entities with transforms can be linked together to create a tree of entities that all move together (i.e. a transform tree).

+Note: When combining multiple transformations together with scaling factors, behavior is undefined if the combinations introduce skew.
+(The scale should be axis-aligned to the model)

 | Field Name | Type | Default Value | Description |
 |------------|------|---------------|-------------|
 | **translate** | vec3 | [0, 0, 0] | Specifies the entity's position in 3D space.
 The +X direction represents Right, +Y represents Up, and -Z represents Forward. |
 | **rotate** | vec4 (angle_degrees, axis_x, axis_y, axis_z) | [0, 0, 0, 1] | Specifies the entity's orientation in 3D space.
 Multiple rotations can be combined by specifying an array of rotations: `[[90, 1, 0, 0], [-90, 0, 1, 0]]` is equivalent to `[120, 1, -1, -1]`.
 The rotation axis is automatically normalized. |
 | **scale** | vec3 | [1, 1, 1] | Specifies the entity's size along each axis.
 A value of `[1, 1, 1]` leaves the size unchanged.
 If the scale is the same on all axes, a single scalar can be specified like `"scale": 0.5` |
 | **parent** | [EntityRef](#EntityRef-type) | "" | Specifies a parent entity that this transform is relative to.
 If empty, the transform is relative to the scene root. |
-Multiple entities with transforms can be linked together to create a tree of entities that all move together (i.e. a transform tree).

-Transforms are combined in the following way:
-`scale -> rotate -> translate ( -> parent transform)`

-Note: When combining multiple transformations together with scaling factors, behavior is undefined if the combinations introduce skew.
-(The scale should be axis-aligned to the model)

 **See Also:**
 [EntityRef](#EntityRef-type)